 Uses of Options in Finance

 The option traders use options in finance for the following uses:

-- The traders use options to hedge risk or manage the risk of the adverse financial market.
+- The traders use options to hedge or manage adverse financial market risk.

 - They are used for avoiding or managing potential losses.

-- Options facilitate their traders a means to speculate over positive as well as negative market movement.
+- Options facilitate their traders a means to speculate over positive and negative market movements.

 - A trader with less initial capital for investment can also diversify his / her portfolio with the help of options.

 - Options in finance are most advantageous in terms of their ability to hedge risk.

 - As options are considered the most reliable form of risk hedging, they are less risky than direct stock investment.

 - They are more cost-efficient when compared to direct investment in underlying assets like stocks.